pavanjoshi914/Android-Block-Explorer/README.md

 - **Mempool Overview**: Watch live transactions that are part of the Bitcoin mempool waiting to be included in a block.
 - **Real-time Mempool Updates**: Transactions are updated in real-time as they are added or removed from the mempool.

+## Architecture
+The app utilizes WebSocket to subscribe to real-time Bitcoin block and transaction updates.
+It follows the ViewModel and LiveData architecture for efficient and lifecycle-conscious data management.
+The block and transaction data are modeled using structured data classes, ensuring a seamless flow of information between the WebSocket service, ViewModel, and UI components.
+This flexible and scalable design makes it easy to integrate potential improvements, such as address tracking and displaying multiple recent blocks, without affecting the core functionality.

 ## Potential Improvements

 1. **Address Tracking**